khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 ### Chapter 7 - Improving classification with the Ada-Boost Meta-Algorithm

+**Pros:** Low generalization error, easy to code, works with most classifiers, no parameters to adjust

+**Cons:** Sensitive to outliers

+**Works with:** Numeric values, nominal values

+General Approach to AdaBoost
+1. Collect: Any method.
+2. Prepare: It depends on which type of weak learner you’re going to use.
+In this chapter, we’ll use decision stumps, which can take any type of data.
+You could use any classifier, so any of the classifiers from chapters 2–6 would work.
+Simple classifiers work better for a weak learner.
+3. Analyze: Any method.
+4. Train: The majority of the time will be spent here.
+The classifier will train the weak learner multiple times over the same dataset.
+5. Test: Calculate the error rate.
+6. Use: Like support vector machines, AdaBoost predicts one of two classes.
+If you want to use it for classification involving more than two classes, then you’ll need to apply some of the same methods as for support vector machines.

+**Summary**

+Ensemble methods are a way of combining the predictions of multiple classifiers to get a better answer than simply using one classifier.
+There are ensemble methods that use different types of classifiers, but we chose to look at methods using only one type of classifier.

+Combining multiple classifiers exploits the shortcomings of single classifiers, such as overfitting.
+Combining multiple classifiers can help, as long as the classifiers are significantly different from each other.
+This difference can be in the algorithm or in the data applied to that algorithm.

+The two types of ensemble methods we discussed are bagging and boosting.
+In bagging, datasets the same size as the original dataset are built by randomly sampling examples for the dataset with replacement.
+Boosting takes the idea of bagging a step further by applying a different classifier sequentially to a dataset.
+An additional ensemble method that has shown to be successful is random forests.
+Random forests aren’t as popular as AdaBoost, so they aren’t discussed in this book.

+We discussed the most popular variant of boosting, called AdaBoost.
+AdaBoost uses a weak learner as the base classifier with the input data weighted by a weight vector.
+In the first iteration the data is equally weighted.
+But in subsequent iterations the data is weighted more strongly if it was incorrectly classified previously.
+This adapting to the errors is the strength of AdaBoost.

+We built functions to create a classifier using AdaBoost and the weak learner, decision stumps.
+The AdaBoost functions can be applied to any classifier, as long as the classifier can deal with weighted data.
+The AdaBoost algorithm is powerful, and it quickly handled datasets that were difficult using other classifiers.

+The classification imbalance problem is training a classifier with data that doesn’t have an equal number of positive and negative examples.
+The problem also exists when the costs for misclassification are different from positive and negative examples.
+We looked at ROC curves as a way to evaluate different classifiers.
+We introduced precision and recall as metrics to measure the performance classifiers when classification of one class is more important than classification of the other class.

+We introduced oversampling and undersampling as ways to adjust the positive and negative examples in a dataset.
+Another, perhaps better, technique was introduced for dealing with classifiers with unbalanced objectives.
+This method takes the costs of mis-classification into account when training a classifier.

 ## Part 2 - Forecasting numeric values with Regression

 ### Chapter 8 - Predicting numeric values: Regression